 Mycoplasma girerdii

-M. girerdii has associations with the STI Trichomonas.
-Trichomonas is a parasite (a multicellular organism) that other bacteria will attach to for survival.
-This species of Mycoplasma has only been found in patients with Trichomonas, not in healthy individuals.
+M. girerdii has associations with trichomoniasis.
+Trichomonas vaginalis is a parasite (a multicellular organism) that other bacteria will attach to for survival.
+This species of Mycoplasma has only been found in patients with trichomoniasis, not in healthy individuals.
 Like Mycoplasma hominis, M. girerdii has been shown to improve Trichomonas’ attachment to vaginal epithelial cells.

 TLDR: research suggests that treating Trich will most likely remove the M. girerdii as well.

-There are other Mycoplasma species that are less well studied but they are all thought to be benign.
+Other Mycoplasma species are less well studied but they are all thought to be benign.
 These include:

 • Mycoplasma amphoriforme